S1mple32/YoutubeDownloader/README.md

 This starter app includes:

-- Allows cache cookies from Youtube to be directly uploaded from the WEB UI (i personally use "Get cookies.txt LOCALLY" addon i found it quite easy to use
+- Allows cache cookies from Youtube to be directly uploaded from the WEB UI (i personally use "Get cookies.txt LOCALLY" addon i found it quite easy to use you upload directly from your own computer without the need to go in to the server if using on docker)
 - Video URL queue with quality options up to 4K / 2160p
 - Direct media URL downloads saved into `downloads/`
 - YouTube downloads through `yt-dlp` for videos you own or have permission to save